3 Amazing Missionary Tips

 broken image

-Remember that if YOU don't do choose to serve Him, God will get someone else who WILL!
+Remember that if YOU don't do choose to serve Him,

 You are an instrument of GOD, fit for the Master's use.
 We as humans tend to live under the delusion that God needs our greatness.
 Nothing accredits us to God.
 No one can brag before God.
 We can only claim to have accomplished anything significant through Him.